 Conclusion

-When starting out, crafting with clay at home can seem tedious, but it doesn’t have to be.
+When starting, crafting with clay at home can seem tedious, but it doesn’t have to be.
 Ensure that you work slowly and steadily step-by-step, and remember not to hurry.
 Even if you do not succeed with your first piece, practice will get you there.
 Make sure you start slow and purchase smaller kits in the beginning.
 Even if you feel strongly about your skills, do not invest in one go.
 This will help prevent any possible losses.
-While buying in bulk might seem lucrative, do not invest a large sum if you are just starting out, and follow our tips to avoid any mistakes when crafting at home.
+While buying in bulk might seem lucrative, do not invest a large sum if you are just starting, and follow our tips to avoid any mistakes when crafting at home.